pjanec/dirigent/README.md

 Once set, the environment variables stays set until they are changed.
 Each process started by Dirigent will inherit all those variables.

-To unset a variable, set it to an empty value (VAR1=)
+To unset a variable, you need to set it to an empty value (VAR1=)

   `SetVars <varlist>`